coreinfrastructure/best-practices-badge/background.md

 ### Stol and Babar

-There are so many processes for evaluating OSS that Stol and Babar have published a framework comparing them.
+There are so many processes for evaluating OSS that Stol and Babar have published a framework comparing them here:
 <http://staff.lero.ie/stol/files/2011/12/OSS2010.pdf>.
 One complication
 is that there are several methods all named &#8220;Open Source Maturity Model&#8221;.